CPC Program - Frequently Asked Questions (FAQs)

 For AANA members, the AANA will automatically report completed Class A credits earned through Core Modules to the NBCRNA.
 For non-members, Core module information and the Class A credits earned will be reported to the NBCRNA similar to the way CE is currently self-reported.

-Q Are Core Modules a good tool to prepare for the CPC Examination?
+Q Are Core Modules a good tool to prepare for the CPC Assessment?

-Q If I successfully complete the Core Modules, will I pass the CPC Examination?
+Q If I successfully complete the Core Modules, will I pass the CPC Assessment?

-The Core Modules will serve as learning tools for content on the CPC Examination; however, performance on the Core Modules may not necessarily correlate to performance on the CPC Examination.
+The Core Modules will serve as learning tools for content on the CPC Assessment; however, performance on the Core Modules may not necessarily correlate to performance on the CPC Assessment.

-Q Where do I find Core Modules that qualify for the CPC Program?Reference the Core Module Providers page to see a list of CE providers who offer Core Modules recognized by the NBCRNA
+Q Where do I find Core Modules that qualify for the CPC Program?Reference the Core Modules page to see a list of CE providers who offer Core Modules recognized by the NBCRNA